 - Share our favorite resources with you on how to take the next step in your family leadership journey

-As you start to practice your mindset training and incorporate family leadership into your daily routine you will:
+As you start to practice your mindset training and incorporate family leadership into your daily routine, this is what you will do:

 - Wake up each day with a wave of “I can handle whatever life throws at me” rather than “What do we have to do today?”